 - New Grant Programs Coming in June: The Wisconsin Partnership Program is developing two new community grant programs.
 The requests for proposals (RfPs) are expected to be released in June 2017.
 Sign up to receive our funding alert.
 If you have any questions please contact program officer Courtney Saxler at email@example.com.

 Faculty Grant Programs

-- New Investigator Program: The New Investigator Program provides up to $100,000 over two years to support innovative research and/or educational approaches that address Wisconsin’s health issues.
+- New Investigator Program: The New Investigator Program provides up to $100,000 over two years to support early-career faculty in initiating innovative research and/or educational approaches that address Wisconsin’s health issues.
 The program funds innovative proposals from new faculty that may be leveraged for external funding.
 Principal investigators must be assistant professors at the UW School of Medicine and Public Health.